 The machines used in facial routines were generally small, hand-held mechanical or electrical devices.
 Soft rubber cones were used if the treatment was to build up muscle but hard heads were substituted when fat deposits were to be reduced.
 These devices were widely available for sale and many were bought for home beauty treatments.

 Logically, if massage could be used to remove fat from the face then it could also be used in a general weight loss program.
 This could be done by hand or by machine.
 Mechanotherapy had come to this conclusion in the nineteenth century and practitioners like Gustave Zander [1835-1920] constructed large vibratory machines that were later used in weight reduction.
 Larger beauty salons soon became equipped with machinery designed to massage away fat.
-Clients with could also buy these machines for use in their home and companies that made them advertised them for sale for home use.
-It is said that Elizabeth Arden sold one to Reichsmarschall Hermann Goering, a well-known over-eater.
+Clients could also buy these machines and companies that made them advertised them for home use.
+It is said that Elizabeth Arden sold one to Reichsmarschall Hermann Goering [1893-1946], a well-known over-eater.

 In order to secure the very best results from the treatment it is necessary that your patron be taught to relax and keep absolutely quiet, in this way receiving all the good you desire her to procure.

-Using massage in a facial to relax the client required a softening of many of the massage movements of the past – which were applied more forcefully and with more speed than is current practice – and of course ruled out using an electrical vibrator on the face at all.
-Although still regarded by the beauty industry as an anti-ageing treatment, the focus of any massage today is as much on the mind as it is on the body.
+Using massage in a facial to relax the client required a softening of many of the massage movements of the past – which were applied more forcefully and with more speed than is currently practiced – and of course ruled out using an electrical vibrator on the face at all.
+Although still regarded by the beauty industry as an anti-ageing treatment, the focus of any salon massage today is as much on the mind of the client as it is on their face and body.